Vietnam War ‘Operation Wandering Souls’: Terrifying Screams in the Dark Jungle.

 Above Photo: Valerie Bentson and Dan Renalds during the filming of MIA: A Greater Evil, in the dead of night in the jungle.

-The headline could be taken to refer to the content of our latest film, MIA: A Greater Evil, but in fact it doesn’t.
-It refers to a bizarre (but apparently successful) pyschological warfare operation carried out by the US Army in the jungles of Vietnam during the Vietnam War.
+‘Operation Wandering Souls’ refers to a bizarre (but apparently successful) pyschological warfare operation carried out by the US Army in the jungles of Vietnam during the Vietnam War.

-The souls can be contacted near the place where they died, but for the more than 300,000 North Vietnamese and Viet Cong still MIA from the war, and their descendants, this is of little comfort.
+The Vietnamese believe souls can be contacted near the place where they died, but for the more than 300,000 North Vietnamese and Viet Cong still MIA from the war, and their descendants, this is of little comfort.
 The death sites and remains of most of these Wandering Souls will forever remain unknown.

 The voices, pretending to be killed Viet Cong, were intended to scare and confuse the enemy; the desired result being for the soldiers to run away or defect.

-The eerie voices claimed to be from Hell, trapped there after dying senseless deaths, looking for their children, and wanting desperately to go home, certainly played to the Viet Cong’s fears of not wishing to end up in the same position when they died out there.
+The eerie voices claimed to be from Hell, trapped there after dying senseless deaths, looking for their children, and wanting desperately to go home, certainly played on the Viet Cong’s fears of not wishing to end up in the same position when they died out there.

 The tapes were broadcast either on the ground, from helicopters or planes.

-Ironically, the missions to broadcast these sounds were not popular.
+The missions to broadcast these sounds were not popular.
 Even US soldiers found the sounds genuinely creepy, but the main reason people didn’t want to go on them was the fact that the Vietnamese responded to them with a massive blanket of fire.

-There were conflicting reports about the success of the operation, although from prisoner interrogations and desertions, the US knew Operation Wandering Souls had an impact.
+There were conflicting reports about the success of the operation although from prisoner interrogations and desertions, the US knew Operation Wandering Souls had an impact.